Storyflow Logo

 What is the best personal CRM in 2026?

-Dex is the leading dedicated personal CRM.
-Clay for AI-native.
-Folk for founder/agency use.
-Notion for database-native users.
-Monica HQ for privacy.
-Storyflow for project-connected relationships.
-The right pick depends on whether you want focused CRM (Dex), AI (Clay), or canvas-paradigm (Storyflow).
+Dex is the best dedicated auto-sync personal CRM in 2026.
+Clay leads for AI-native enrichment, Folk for founder and agency use, Notion for database-native workflows, Monica HQ for privacy, and Storyflow for project-connected relationships on a canvas.
+The right pick depends on your camp: auto-sync (Dex, Cloze), manual-structured (Monica, Notion), or workspace-native (Storyflow).

 What is the best personal CRM for solo founders?